 Activates an alarm if the closing beam on the outside of the property is interrupted.
 The alarm remains activated while the beam is broken, and for a period of 30 seconds thereafter.
-This time is fixed.
-Only active when gate is fully closed.
+This time is fixed

 If this alarm is used, it is recommended that TWO parallel closing beams are used to reduce the chance of false triggering.